opengisch/QgisModelBaker/docs/docs/about/translation.md

 - You must check both
 - The AI workflow takes more effort because of downloading and uploading
-- You need an AI subscription (which not all contributors have)
+- You may need an AI subscription (which not all contributors have)
 - Claude AI will not translate the Model Baker documentation files because it's matched public code (Gemini AI will)

 ### Conclusion